 Because of this, companies aiming to increase their resilience should consider expediting their technological development by considering e-services like e-invoicing.
 These services have four main benefits: automatic updates, accessibility from anywhere, speed and cost reductions, and scalability.
-CIO World Asia spoke with Matthew Thomson, Senior Vice President, Asia Pacific & Japan at Kofax to learn more about how organisations can use automation to gain resiliency in their business.
+DigitalCFO Asia spoke with Matthew Thomson, Senior Vice President, Asia Pacific & Japan at Kofax to learn more about how organisations can use automation to gain resiliency in their business.

 While most Companies in Singapore and Asia are already digitising their invoicing processes, what are the major challenges amidst this shift?

 Throughout the Asia Pacific, we see a very volatile economic landscape.
 According to Matthew, the world is in a very unsettled space right now.
 We’re seeing interest rates rise, we’re seeing the cost-of-living increase, which is impacting all of us and we’re seeing fuel prices rise.
 Thus, what was really intended to be conveyed was that both the problems and costs associated with conducting business are rising.
 Digital transactions and transformation have already occurred and are almost the new norm.
 When we think about E-invoicing, many financial institutions, in particular, are talking about large increases in digital transactions per year.

 Every year, Kofax does an intelligent automation study, and in 2022, they found that: